-- 1. This Statement of Principles (the "Principles") is made pursuant to section 5 of the Digital Asset Business Act 2018 (the "Act") which requires the Bermuda Monetary Authority (the "Authority") to publish in such manner as it thinks fit a statement of principles in accordance with which it is acting or proposing to act: - a. in interpreting the minimum criteria specified in Schedule 1 to the Act and the grounds for revocation specified in section 24; - b. in exercising its power to grant, revoke or restrict a licence; - c. in exercising its power to obtain information and reports, and to require production of documents; and - d. in exercising other enforcement powers. - 2.
-The Principles are of general application and seek to take into account the diversity of digital asset business service providers ("DABs") that may be licensed under the Act and the prospect of institutional and market changes.
-As a consequence of this, the Principles may likely need to be revised and further developed over time.
+- 1. This Statement of Principles (the Principles) is made pursuant to section 5 of the Digital Asset Business Act 2018 (the Act), which requires the Bermuda Monetary Authority (Authority or BMA) to publish in such a manner as it thinks fit Principles in accordance with which it is acting or proposing to act in: - a.
+Interpreting the minimum criteria specified in Schedule 1 to the Act and the grounds for revocation specified in section 24 - b.
+Exercising its power to grant, revoke or restrict a licence - c.
+Exercising its power to obtain information and reports and to require the production of documents - d.
+Exercising other enforcement powers - 2.
+The Principles are of general application and seek to take into account the diversity of Digital Asset Business (DAB) service providers that may be licensed under the Act and the prospect of institutional and market changes.
+Consequently, the Principles may likely need to be revised and further developed over time.
 If the Authority makes a material change to the Principles, the Authority will publish a revised version.
-The Principles should be read in conjunction with any Guidance Notes which are issued pursuant to section 5(2) of the Proceeds of Crime (Anti-Money Laundering and Anti-Terrorist Financing Supervision and Enforcement) Act 2008 (SEA Act 2008); and in accordance with section 49M of the Proceeds of Crime Act 1997 (POCA 1997), and section 12O of the Anti-Terrorism (Financial and Other Measures) Act 2004 (ATFA 2004). - 3.
-This document is also to be read in conjunction with the Statement of Principles on the Use of Enforcement Powers ("SPUEP").
-The SPUEP sets out the principles in accordance with which the Authority acts or proposes to act in exercising its power to use formal powers to compel compliance or to penalise non-compliance with statutory or regulatory requirements..
-In relation to enforcement activities where there are any differences between the SPUEP, the Proceeds of Crime (Anti-Money Laundering and Anti-Terrorist Financing Supervision and Enforcement) Act 2008 Statement of Principles ("AML Principles"), and the Principles then the content of the SPUEP will prevail.
+The Principles should be read in conjunction with any Guidance Notes which are issued pursuant to section 5(2) of the Proceeds of Crime (Anti-Money Laundering and Anti-Terrorist Financing Supervision and Enforcement) Act 2008 (SEA Act 2008); in accordance with section 49M of the Proceeds of Crime Act 1997 (POCA 1997), and section 12O of the Anti-Terrorism (Financial and Other Measures) Act 2004 (ATFA 2004). - 3.
+This document is also to be read in conjunction with the Statement of Principles on the Use of Enforcement Powers (SPUEP).
+The SPUEP sets out the principles according to which the Authority acts or proposes to act in exercising its power to use formal powers to compel compliance or penalise non-compliance with statutory or regulatory requirements.
+In relation to enforcement activities where there are any differences between the SPUEP, the Proceeds of Crime (Anti- Money Laundering and Anti-Terrorist Financing Supervision and Enforcement) Act 2008 Statement of Principles (AML Principles), and the Principles, then the content of the SPUEP will prevail.